wickwirew/Runtime/README.md

 Want to know how it works?
 Swift stores metadata about every type, however it is not exposed via the stdlib.
 Runtime opens this up.
 How the metadata is laid out and aquired is explained in [TypeMetadata](https://github.com/apple/swift/blob/master/docs/ABI/TypeMetadata.rst) from the [Swift](https://github.com/apple/swift) repo.

-Want to learn about Swift memory layout and how to use pointer?
+Want to learn about Swift memory layout and pointers?
 [Mike Ash](https://github.com/mikeash) gave and awesome [talk](https://academy.realm.io/posts/goto-mike-ash-exploring-swift-memory-layout/) on just that.

 ## License